nicoespeon/understandlegacycode.com/content/blog/quick-way-to-add-tests-when-code-does-side-effects/index.md

 The good news is: you'll have tests to get your back when you do so!

 So go ahead and get that Legacy Code under tests 🤠

+## What it looks like in a codebase

+Khalil Stemmler recorded a short video to present how he tests JavaScript code that is coupled to APIs & Databases.

+I think the video is _really_ good.
+That's how I would do it myself.

+If you have 20min, give it a watch:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ajfZqzeHp1E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>